jaksaj/rinbp25-promptVs/API_EXAMPLES.md

   - A model is already being pulled/started/stopped
 - The `/models/status` endpoint provides detailed information about each model's state
 - The batch prompt endpoint will process the prompt for all specified models that are running and return error messages for those that are not
 - Batch operations (pull/start/stop) will process each model independently and return results for all models, even if some fail
+- The Neo4j integration provides:
+  - Prompt versioning and lineage tracking
+  - Test run storage with metrics
+  - Ability to compare different prompt versions
+  - Full-text search across test run results